 DIY Eleven from Stranger Things Halloween Costume

 There are lots of amazing characters in Stranger Things.
 Hopper, Steve, Dustin (duh), but no one stands out more than the one and only Eleven.
 Maybe it’s because Millie Bobby Brown is an incredible actress who knocks it out of the park, maybe it’s because the character is written so compellingly you half-can’t wait/half-are afraid to find out what her past is.
-All we know is that Eleven Halloween costumes are rivalling only Harley Quinn for popularity this year.
-We, of course, had to get in on the fun.
+All we know is that Eleven Halloween costumes are rivaling only Harley Quinn for popularity this year.
+We, of course, had to get in on the Stranger Things cosplay fun.

 "She's our friend and she's crazy!"